-When you are finished filling out the Report Card, click Submit to Office.
+When finished filling out the Report Card, click Submit to Office.

-Once the Report Card sheet has been submitted, you can continue to make changes by clicking Unlock for Editing.
-However, once the due date has passed, you need to contact the Office to have the Report Card sheet unlocked.
+Once the Report Card sheet has been submitted, teachers can continue to make changes by clicking Unlock for Editing.
+However, once the due date has passed, teachers need to contact the Office to have the Report Card sheet unlocked.

-During the Report Card editing process, the Report Card may be returned for Correction by the Office.
+During the Report Card editing process, the Report Card may be returned to the teacher for Correction by the Office.
 This will unlock the sheet for editing again.

 Edsby enables teachers to message students and other staff members in the school through Edsby Messages.

-Access your Mailbox by clicking the envelope icon in the Navigation Bar.
+Access the Mailbox by clicking the envelope icon in the Navigation Bar.

-You can also send bulk messages to groups of your students or their parents.
+Teachers can also send bulk messages to groups of students or their parents.
+Most Edsby sites disable 1:1 messaging between students and their friends.
 Click here to learn more.